pausabe/cpl-app/readme.md

 The code, on the other hand, only travels through the stores: there are no over-the-air updates.

-To work on the app you need those two files and a key:
+To work on the app you need that database and the key that asks for it:

-1. From the publishing website, download a published database and its `.json`, and put both in `src/assets/db/`.
-2. Create a `.env` file (it is ignored by git; this repository is public) with the key the app
+1. Create a `.env` file (it is ignored by git; this repository is public) with the key the app
    carries: `EXPO_PUBLIC_CPL_APP_KEY=…`.
 Without it the app works, but it never asks for a new database.
+2. `make db`, which brings down the published database and writes its `.json` next to it.
+The publishing workflow does the same thing before every build.

 ## Working on it